25 driveway ideas that are smart, stylish and practical

 Careful consideration was made so the homeowner can either walk directly to the back garden through the gate, or use the shallow, accessible ramp to the front entrance, hidden by delicate evergreen shrubbery to bring colour to the otherwise monochromatic homes.

-23. Consider access from the road
+24. Make sure access from the road is easy

 When building a new home on a plot with access issues, or rearranging the orientation of an existing outdoor area, a major consideration to make is the access from the highway to your drive.